Saturday, 3 May 2025

 Charles Frederick Saum was born in Dodsonville, Highland, Ohio in 1821.
 He had one daughter born in 1844 to his first wife Mary Elizabeth Shawver before her death in 1846.
 His next marriage was in 1847 to Mary Bardell; the couple had nine children born between 1849 and 1869.

-Threatened along with his next-younger brother Jacob N. Saum in a poster in 1861 for being an abolitionist supporter of Abraham Lincoln, he survived when Jacob was subsequently shot that year by neighbours.
-This no doubt provided the impetus for Charles to make a hasty departure from Ohio.
-Charles came to Lawrence, Douglas, Kansas with Lane’s army in 1861 and lived in the area until 1878 when he moved to Mt.
+Threatened along with his next-younger brother Jacob N. Saum in a poster in 1861 for being an abolitionist supporter of Abraham Lincoln, he survived when Jacob was shot later that year by neighbors.
+This provided the impetus for Charles to make a hasty departure to Lawrence, Douglas, Kansas with Lane’s army in 1861.
+He lived in the area until 1878 when he moved to Mt.
 Ayr, Osborne, Kansas.
-He had been a farmer, carpenter, and notary public.
-He wrote several articles for the newspapers about farming and about his journey to Mt.
+He was a farmer, carpenter, and notary public.
+He wrote several articles for newspapers about farming and about his journey to Mt.
 Ayr.
-He was interested in politics and was quoted as having said that “the democratic party has been dead and buried hundreds of times but the whisky in it gets to fermenting and causes it to rise again.”
-(Abraham Lincoln’s party was Republican and he obviously continued his support.
-He served as a delegate in 1880.)
+He was interested in politics and served as a delegate in 1880.

 2. George Thompson Saum (1824-1912)